Uses predictive analytics to remove unconscious bias from the hiring process.

 Kaizen Technology Partners

-Provider of end-to-end cloud strategy consulting, including technology and infrastructure evaluation, solution selection and implementation across cloud services and vendors.
+Provides end-to-end cloud strategy consultancy, technology and infrastructure evaluation, solution selection and implementation across cloud services and vendors.

 In the past 12 months, Kaizen has supported quality education by partnering with school districts to bring high-speed internet to low-income and rural households in San Mateo County, California.
 The company’s pilot program aims to bridge the digital divide that has left so many without access to the internet.
 Kaizen chief executive and founder Dao Jensen also serves on the board of the Institute for Economic Empowerment of Women, which aims to build women’s confidence with education, mentorship, and coaching.